 We compared the most interesting transplantable cells in peripheral nerve repair, analyzing them in a multimodal manner comprising functional and morphometric, as well as MRI analysis.
 In conclusion, particularly differentiated ASCs could be a clinically translatable route towards new methods to enhance peripheral nerve repair.

-Abstract submission is open to all plastic Surgeons, including young residents in training and fellow researchers.
+Abstract submission is open to all plastic Surgeons, young residents in training of Plastic Surgery and fellow researchers.

 Language and Format

 Abstracts must be submitted in English, correctly spelled and carefully checked.
 Text must be single-spaced, and not exceed 300 words.
 If accepted for presentation, the original text of the submitted abstract will be printed without any changes or corrections in the final abstract book.

 Abstracts must be submitted online via the ERC website by 20.02.2020.

 After submission, the ERC Committee will perform an anonymous evaluation and review of the abstracts.
 Emphasis in the review process will be put on the originality and innovativeness, the scientific use or translational clinical use, following by the quality of the research, the analysis of the data, and the well documented and structured abstract.

 Abstracts that meet the requirements are accepted for presentation at the Annual ERC Meeting.
 Information regarding acceptance/refusal of the abstracts will be issued by April 2020.

 The person whose name appears as “first author” will be presenting the submitted abstract.
 Onsite substitution of absent first authors by co-authors, or other participants to the meeting, will not be possible.